-Note: Labelled green bond figures may differ from other databases due differences in: inclusion criteria exchange rates and cut-off dates
+Note: Labelled green bond figures may differ from other databases due differences in: inclusion criteria, exchange rates and cut-off dates expect this trend to continue, with new issuers entering the market each year.
+Over 45 different corporate and bank issuers issued green bonds in 2015, up from just over 30 in 2013 and fewer than 10 in 2012.

-82% of the labelled green bond Labelled green bond tenors market is investment grade are shorter than unlabelled climate-aligned bonds market.
+82% of the labelled green bond market is investment grade

+Corporate bond and commercial bank bond issuance continues to grow.
+We $\,$ market.
 We have since seen increasing issuance from municipalities and cities both inside and outside of the US and we expect to see more; this is covered in more detail on page 16.